drhsqlite/fossil-mirror/www/mirrortogithub.md

     the mirror:

 <blockquote>
-fossil git export
+<pre>$ fossil git export</pre>
 </blockquote>

-<p>   When updating your project, you do not need to reenter the GITREPO
+<p>   Unlike with the first time you ran that command, you don’t need
-      or the --autopush.
-Fossil remembers those things.
-The initial mirroring operation probably took several minutes (or tens of minutes) but a typical update will happen in a second or less.
+      the remaining arguments, because Fossil remembers those things.
+      Subsequent mirror updates should happen in a second or less.
 </ol>

 ## Notes: